mantl/mantl/docs/security/security.rst

 Compensating controls:

 -  We won't store any restricted data within Zookeeper (under review)
--  Implement ACLs and Authentication on the ``/mesos`` and ``/marathon`` znodes using user digest. (version 0.2)
+-  Implement ACLs and Authentication on the ``/mesos`` znode using user digest. (version 0.2)
+-  Implement ACLs and Authentication on the ``/marathon`` znode using user digest. (version 0.3+, pending support for Marathon zk authentication))
 -  Provide Stunnel encryption for Zookeeper Peer-to-Peer communication (version 0.3+)
+-  Develop dynamic firewall using consul template on Zookeeper ports (version 0.3)
--  Update Marathon configuration to use zk user:password
+-  Update Marathon configuration to use zk user:password (future version)
--  Update Mesos configuration to use zk user:password
+-  Update Mesos configuration to use zk user:password (version 0.2)

 | References:
 | `Setting ACLs & Auth in